-- Try to make access around the back of the house difficult for unwanted visitors.
-Keep bins and ladders out of sight as these can be used to gain access to your property.
+- Try to make access around the back of the house difficult for unwanted visitors and keep bins and ladders out of sight as these can be used to gain access to the property.
 Try to keep the front of the house clear and visible, so unwanted visitors don't have somewhere to hide. - If you are going away, tell someone you trust where you are going and when you will be back. - Don't leave spare keys outside or in a garage or shed for burglars to find.
 Garages and sheds are often targets for burglars looking for tools, so make sure they are locked.
-Make sure there is no access to tools or ladders that could be used to force entry into your home.
-Keep house and car keys separate and out of sight in the house. - Leave keys in a safe place where you can find them easily in case you need to leave in a hurry, but don't keep them in sight near doors or windows. - If you are leaving the house empty, ask a friend or neighbour to open and close your curtains or blinds in the mornings and evenings.
+Make sure there is no access to tools that could be used to force entry into your home.
+Keep house and car keys separate and out of sight in the house. - Leave keys in a safe place where you can find them easily, in case you need to leave in a hurry, but don't keep them in sight near doors or windows. - If you are leaving the house empty, ask a friend or neighbour to open and close your curtains or blinds in the mornings and evenings.
 Using a time-switch for your lights and radios makes it seem that the house is occupied.
 These can be bought from hardware shops and other high street retailers.

-- Keep keys in a pocket rather than in a bag, then if the bag is stolen you can still get into your house.
-Try to avoid having your keys and your address in your bag at the same time. - Ideally, if you have lost a key or just moved into a new property, change the locks.
+- If you keep your keys in a pocket rather than a bag you can still get into your house if your bag is stolen.
+Avoid having your keys and your address in your bag at the same time. - Ideally, if you have lost a key or just moved into a new property, change the locks.
 Check your insurance policy as new locks may be covered.
-Highlight the fact that your possessions are security marked and registered to immobilise using window stickers. - Good security will reduce the chance of your home being burgled.
-But just in case it happens, think about how you would deal with the situation.
+Using window stickers, highlight the fact that your possessions are securitymarked and registered to immobilise. - Good security will reduce the likelihood of your home being burgled.
+But, just in case it happens, think about how you would deal with the situation.
 Many people now have a telephone in their bedroom, but even if you do, take your mobile to bed with you.
-In the unlikely event that someone breaks in, you can use it to dial 999 even if your normal phone is too far away or has been disconnected by the intruder. - If you arrive home and do see signs of a break-in smashed windows or open doors - don't go in.
+In the unlikely event that someone breaks in, you can use it to dial 999 even if your normal phone is too far away or has been disconnected by the intruder. - If you arrive home and see signs of a break-in smashed windows or open doors - don't go in.
 Go to a friend or neighbour's house and call the police.
 Do not touch anything when you do go back in, as you could destroy valuable evidence.